Raoul De Keyser

 Raoul De Keyser (29 August 1930 – 6 October 2012) was a Belgian painter who lived and worked in Deinze, Belgium.
+He was associated with the Flemish New Vision movement and gained international recognition after Documenta IX in 1992.
+His works are held in major museums such as the MoMA in New York and the Museum Ludwig in Cologne.

 Early life and education

 De Keyser was born in Deinze on 29 August 1930, and lived there all his life.
 His father was a carpenter.
 He began to paint on his own as a teenager but soon started writing for daily newspapers, commentating eclectically on sport and art.
 He attended the Academy of Fine Arts in Deinze under the painter Roger Raveel from 1963 to 1964.
 While at school, De Keyser joined New Vision, a Flemish movement led by Raveel with the avowed aim of "revaluing everyday reality".
 His wife, Dina Baudoncq, whom he married in 1952, died in 1984.

 Work

 De Keyser created abstract paintings and works on paper.
 He switched from acrylic to oil paint in the mid-1970s.
 His mature paintings often consist of a few sparse casual patches of paint laid over a monochrome field.
 The paintings are layered or washed with muted tones, and feature primal organic shapes, grids, lines and strokes.
 Many of the images are based on small cardboard cutouts, continually rearranged.